apecloud/kubeblocks/docs/developer_docs/api-reference/backup.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>expiration is when this backup is eligible for garbage collection.
+<p>Indicates when this backup becomes eligible for garbage collection.
-&lsquo;null&rsquo; means the Backup will NOT be cleaned except delete manual.</p>
+A &lsquo;null&rsquo; value implies that the backup will not be cleaned up unless manually deleted.</p>
 </td>
 </tr>
 <tr>